Curchorem: Administration and Law

-Churchorem have a police station, which serve city of Curchorem and neighbouring villages.
-Curchorem also have a major fire station which cater to areas like Chandor, Curchorem, Sanvordem and Quepem.
-The fire station have one emergency rescue tender, two heavy water tenders and one quick response vehicle.
-It have between 40 and 50 fire fighters.
+Curchorem has a police station, which serve city of Curchorem and neighbouring villages.
+Curchorem also has a major fire station, which cater to areas like Chandor, Curchorem, Sanvordem and Quepem.
+The fire station has one emergency rescue tender, two heavy water tenders and one quick response vehicle.
+It has between 40 and 50 fire fighters.

 Economy

-Zuari river as it flows down from the hills divides this village into two: the northern part is called Sanvordem and southern as CURCHOREM.
-Being navigable. this river is largely responsible to the prosperity of the town, where small vessels with passengers, goods and merchandise touched the small dock at khamamoll from Panaji, Old Goa etc. Also small wooden rafters, salts, vegetables etc. touched this small dock.
+Zuari river as it flows down from the hills divides this village into two: The northern part is called Sanvordem and southern as Curchorem.
+Being navigable, this river was largely responsible to the prosperity of the town, where small vessels with passengers, goods and merchandise touched the small dock at Khamamoll from Panaji, Old Goa etc. Also small wooden rafters, salts, vegetables etc. touched this small dock.

-The railway line from marmagoa to londa passing through curchorem, kalay, Collem was laid in the year 1880 which led to the economic prosperity of this place.
+The railway line from Marmugoa to Londa passing through Curchorem, Kalay and Collem was laid in the year 1880 which led to the economic prosperity of this place.

-The major economic activity is that of mining in this region.
+The major economic activity of this region is centered around mining.
 Many mining companies ply their trucks via Curchorem.
 The ore reserves around this area are home to major business houses of Goa like Sesa Goa (Renamed Sesa Sterlite Ltd), Dempo (Now Sesa Resources Ltd), Timblo, Salgaocar, Fomentos Minescape, Agencia Mineral Maritima, Agarwal, Bandekars, etc. Employment of majority of the population living in this town are directly or indirectly related to the Mining Industry.

 The town has an industrial estate called the Kakoda Industrial Estate.
 It is home to many industries.